Metamorphosis

 Self-Determination of Destiny

-Like living beings in reality, objects determine their own destiny through the interaction between intrinsic nature and external environment.
+Like living beings in reality, objects determine their own destiny through the interaction between immanence and transcendence.
 This is not following a predetermined route, but natural metamorphosis responding to the circumstances of that moment:

 final readonly class ApplicationReview